sec-bin/IoT-CVE/Tenda/AX1806/2/README.md

+There is a stack overflow vulnerability in the `fromSetSysTime` function.

 The `v4` variable is obtained directly from the http request parameter `ntpServer`.

 This function uses strcpy to copy the **variable v4 to the stack variable &v33[16]** without any sercuity check.